propertyshelf/ps.plone.mls/docs/source/developments/collection.rst

 .. figure:: ../../_images/development_collection_deactivate_done.png

-   Confirmation that development collection has been deactivated
+   Confirmation that the development collection has been deactivated

 Configuration Options